christiaanb/SoOSiM/README.md

 let src = checkAddress (addressLookup s) addr
 ```

-Haskell is whitespace sensitive, so make sure that you have a good editor that does automatic indenting.
+Haskell is white-space sensitive, so make sure that you have a good editor that does automatic indenting.
-We use the `let` constructruct to bind the expression `checkAddress (addressLookup s) addr` to the name `src`.
+We use the `let` construct to bind the expression `checkAddress (addressLookup s) addr` to the name `src`.
 We use these let-bindings to bind *pure* expressions to names, where *pure* means that the expression has no side-effects [3].
-We can now just use the name `src` instead of having to type `checkAddress (addressLookup s) addr` everytime.
+We can now just use the name `src` instead of having to type `checkAddress (addressLookup s) addr` every time.
 Don't worry about efficiency, the evaluation mechanics of Haskell will ensure that the actual expression is only calculated once, even when we use the `src` name multiple times.

 In the next case-statement we check if the current or a remote memory manager is responsible for handling the address.